Is Task-Specific Training Necessary for Anomaly Detection?: RAD: Towards Training-free MUAD

 \subsection{Global Context Conditioned Retrieval}

 A naive patch-retrieval scheme would compare each test patch against all normal patches in the memory bank, regardless of their semantic class.
-In the MUAD setting, this leads to two problems: (i) patches from semantically unrelated classes can become nearest neighbors, introducing severe semantic mismatch, and (ii) the candidate set grows linearly with the total memory size, increasing computation.
-To address this, RAD first performs a coarse global retrieval step that filters the memory to a small set of semantically compatible reference images.
+In the MUAD setting, this leads to two problems: (i) patches from semantically unrelated classes can become nearest neighbors, introducing severe semantic mismatch, and (ii) dense patch matching over the entire memory bank becomes increasingly expensive as the number of stored anomaly-free images grows.
+To address these issues, RAD first performs a coarse global retrieval step that filters the memory to a small set of semantically compatible reference images.